Visual-AI/DebGCD/README.md

 ### Scripts
 We use the slurm system to run the code.
-The scripts to train and eval each method can be found in the folder `/scripts`.
-For example, to train and eval on CUB dataset.
+The scripts to train and eval DebGCD models on different datasets can be found in the folder `/scripts`.
+For example, to train and eval on Stanford Cars dataset.

 **Eval the model**
 ```
-sbatch scripts/eval_DebGCD.cmd cub v1 0.1 2.0
+sbatch scripts/eval_DebGCD.cmd scars
 ```

 **Train the model**:

 ```
-sbatch scripts/train_DebGCD.cmd cub v1 0.1 2.0 0.3
+sbatch scripts/train_scars.cmd
 ```
-Just change the dataset name (``cub``), its corresponding DINO version (``v1``) and the hyperparameters.
+Please note that we have further tuned the hyperparameters to get optimal performance on each dataset, which can be slightly different under different conda environments.
+So, it's suggested to use install the environment following the provided requirements.
+Our models can be downloaded from this [link](https://drive.google.com/drive/folders/1SLwmU5wB3wg_90W6mhbtUrJd7DTw3bsQ?usp=sharing).

 ## Citing this work
 <span id="jump"></span>